"Live to Enjoy the Ride"

 Ride to Live is a Hawthorne Police Department sponsored training class for any motorcycle rider seeking to improve his/her riding skills, enhance their safety and control, and learn the techniques taught at law enforcement motor schools.

-The class works because the skills taught are real world skills.
+This class works because the skills taught are real-world skills.
 No classroom!
 It’s all about “hands on” learning techniques and skill sets that you can put into practical use immediately.

-The course is taught by certified Police Motorcycle instructors from the Hawthorne Police Department in an atmosphere that facilitates open communication, lots of interaction, and an easy going vibe that is at the heart of motorcycle riding.
+The course is taught by certified Police Motorcycle instructors and motor officers from the Hawthorne Police Department in an atmosphere that facilitates open communication, lots of interaction, and an easy going vibe that is at the heart of motorcycle riding.

 Launches "Ride to Live"